apache/directory-fortress-realm/README.txt

 a.
 Open a command prompt on target machine in the root folder of the directory-fortress-realm package

 b.
-Set java home:
+Set java  and maven home
-# export JAVA_HOME=...

 c.
-Set maven home:
-# export M2_HOME=...

-d.
 Run maven install:
-# $M2_HOME/bin/mvn clean install
+# mvn clean install

 e.
 Build the javadoc:
-# $M2_HOME/bin/mvn javadoc:javadoc
+# mvn javadoc:javadoc

 f.
-To view Fortress Realm Setup Notes for Tomcat Container point your browser here: file:///[package home]/target/site/apidocs/org/apache/directory/fortress/realm/tomcat/package-summary.html
+To view Fortress Realm Setup Notes for Tomcat Container point your browser here: file:///[directory-fortress-realm]/target/site/apidocs/org/apache/directory/fortress/realm/tomcat/package-summary.html

-(where [package_home] is location of directory-fortress-realm base package)
+(where [directory-fortress-realm] is location of current package)

 ___________________________________________________________________________________
 ###################################################################################